pendragons-code/api.senghong.xyz/README.md

 # Currently
 There is only 1 feature, conversion of celsius to kelvin and fahrenheit, I may consider implementing in some of my future bots alongside conversion of length speed and more!

+# Discord?
+This additional component is used to inform myself in the event there should be downtime.